Adaptavist/puppet-spacewalk_client/README.md

 `spacewalk_client::package_manager_disable_diff_file`

-Specified the location of a file to disable pdiffs on the apt repositories provided by the Spacewalk server , only used for Ubuntu systems, defaults to **/etc/apt/apt.conf.d/00spacewalk**
+Specified the location of a file to disable pdiffs on the apt repositories provided by the Spacewalk server, only used for Ubuntu systems, defaults to **/etc/apt/apt.conf.d/00spacewalk**

 `spacewalk_client::package_manager_disable_diff_content`

-Specified the content of the file to disable pdiffs on the apt repositories provided by the Spacewalk server , only used for Ubuntu systems, defaults to **Acquire::Pdiffs "false";**
+Specified the content of the file to disable pdiffs on the apt repositories provided by the Spacewalk server, only used for Ubuntu systems, defaults to **Acquire::Pdiffs "false";**

 `spacewalk_client::spacewalk_repo_channels`